speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 ### The Historical Problem

 Let me take you back to 2017.
 Google's TensorFlow team had a problem: LLVM wasn't cutting it for machine learning workloads.
 Why not?
 Because LLVM was designed for general-purpose CPU code generation in the 1990s-2000s era.
-It operated at a low abstraction level—think pointers, registers, and basic blocks—and had accumulated decades of technical debt.
+It operated at a low abstraction level, think pointers, registers, and basic blocks, and had accumulated decades of technical debt.

 But here's the deeper issue: **modern compilers need to optimize at multiple abstraction levels**.
 When you're compiling a neural network, you need to:
 - Reason about tensor shapes and dimensions (high-level)